 Remember having a piggy bank when you were a child?
 If you were lucky, your grandma would give you some extra money every Sunday when she came over.
 This way your piggy bank did not only contain what you’ve earned by yourself but also some regular bonuses.

 In her talk “The What and Why of Continuous Discovery”, product discovery coach Teresa Torres refers to continuous UX research as “putting money in a bank” with the potential to compound over time.
 This is a well-fitting metaphor: Having a deposit is always helpful, not only in monetary terms.
 Regarding UX Research, a UX repository (like consider.ly) serves as a piggy bank.
-Content to be put in the repository is easy to find: With each project, study, or testing session you conduct, you get insights about your users.
+Content put in the repository is easy to find: With each project, study, or testing session you conduct, you get insights about your users.

 What continuous UX research is

-According to Tomer Sharon “Continuous user research is fast-rhythm research that is open-ended in nature.
+According to Tomer Sharon “continuous user research is fast-rhythm research that is open-ended in nature.
 It’s not dedicated to any specific topic and it’s not research that anyone asks for.”

 How continuous UX research is different from common research

 Looking at the example from the beginning, there are two ways of putting money in your piggy bank: Your normal income and what you get on top of that.
 You might not need the extra money from your grandma by the time she gives it to you, but some day you most probably will.

 Let’s make this clear by demonstrating four differences between the process of continuous research and common research.

 Initiation by the team building the product